similarweb/puppet-airflow/README.md

 ```
 More info [here][5].

-The module has been tested on CentOS 7
+The module has been tested on Ubuntu 15.10+

 ### The module manages the following